Anomaly Detection of Adversarial Examples using Class-conditional Generative Adversarial Networks: Introduction

 \section{Introduction}

-In recent years, vulnerabilities of Deep Neural Networks (DNN) have attracted significant attention.
-It has been shown that, for a given test image to be classified, a malicious attacker can alter the image with small, often imperceptible perturbations chosen to induce the DNN to change its decision \cite{Goodfellow15}.
-This is called a Test-Time Evasion attack (TTE) or an ``adversarial sample''.
-It is important, both in terms of security and to increase trust in and reliability of DNN decision making, to understand TTEs and to devise defenses against them.
+In recent years, vulnerabilities of Deep Neural Networks (DNNs) have attracted significant attention.
+It has been shown that, for a given test image to be classified, a malicious attacker can alter the image with small, often imperceptible perturbations that induce the DNN to change its decision \cite{goodfellow2014explaining}.
+This is called a Test-Time Evasion attack (TTE) or an ``adversarial example" (AE).
+It is important, both in terms of security and to increase trust in and reliability of DNN decision-making, to understand TTEs and to devise defenses against them.

-Several works \cite{nguyen2015deep}\cite{hendrycks2016baseline} have shown that DNNs may overfit a training set, and thus may not generalize well on out-of-training-distribution test samples.
-Accordingly, various schemes have been proposed to detect such samples and/or to robustify the DNN.
+Several works \cite{nguyen2015deep,hendrycks2016baseline, xiang2022post, xiang2020detection} have shown that DNNs may overfit to the training set, and thus may not generalize well on out-of-training-distribution test samples.
+Accordingly, various schemes have been proposed to either detect such samples and/or to robustify the DNN.
 We categorize these methods as follows: i) adversarial training; ii) ensembles of models; and iii) anomaly detection.
-Adversarial training methods \cite{madry2017towards} create adversarial examples (labeled to their true class of origin) and include such supervising examples in classifier training.
-Adversarial training improves robustness in input-space regions close to training samples; however this is achieved with some reduction in accuracy on clean data \cite{tsipras2018robustness}.
-Moreover, adversarially trained DNNs may still be vulnerable to {\it other} adversarial inputs.
+Adversarial training methods \cite{madry2017towards,li2022semi} create adversarial examples (labeled to their true class of origin) and include such supervising examples in classifier training.
+Adversarial training improves robustness against specific attacks; however this is achieved with some reduction in accuracy on clean data, i.e., with an increase in the classifier's {\it bias} \cite{tsipras2018robustness}.
+Moreover, adversarially trained DNNs may still be vulnerable to {\em other} (unknown) TTE attacks that were not included in the training set \cite{carlini2017adversarial,athalye2018obfuscated}.
 Thus, such training may not resolve the fundamental problem.
-Other works propose a Neural Network ensemble defense \cite{tramer2017ensemble}\cite{hansen1990neural} wherein several sub-networks are trained, with decisions made by soft voting of the sub-networks.
-However, adversarial examples have been shown to transfer well between models trained on the same dataset \cite{tramer2017ensemble}\cite{demontis2019adversarial}.
-There are recent attempts trying to diversify the sub-models to make their decisions less redundant.
-But those strategies fail when the perturbation size of the attack is increased \cite{ilyas2019adversarial}.
+Other works propose a Neural Network ensemble defense \cite{tramer2017ensemble,hansen1990neural}, wherein several sub-networks are trained, with final decisions made by voting/aggregation of sub-network decisions.
+However, adversarial examples have been shown to transfer well between models trained on the same dataset \cite{tramer2017ensemble,demontis2019adversarial}.
+There are recent attempts trying to diversify the sub-models, to make their decisions less redundant.
+But those strategies may fail when the perturbation size of the attack is increased \cite{ilyas2019adversarial}.